redhat-nfvpe/onap-lab-experimental/doc/hypervisor.md

 * `/etc/hosts` has domain names for the virtual machines (though only `undercloud-0` has an IP address)
-* The root user now has a keypair (at `/root/.ssh`) that can be used to ssh, either as user `stack` *or* as `root`, to the `undercloud-0` virtual machine
+* The root user now has a keypair (at `/root/.ssh`) that can be used to ssh, either as user `stack` *or* as `root`, to the `undercloud-0` virtual machine (note that user `stack` has sudo access)

-The `./ssh-hypervisor-virtual` can be used to double-ssh from the Orchestrator to the virtual
+The `./ssh-controller` can be used to double-ssh from the Orchestrator to the controller virtual
-machine:
+machines:

-    ./ssh-hypervisor-virtual stack@undercloud-0
+    ./ssh-controller undercloud-0

-If you don't provide `stack@` it will ssh as root.
+If you `./ssh-controller undercloud-0` you'll find useful logs and access files for this

-If you `./ssh-hypervisor-virtual stack@undercloud-0` you'll find useful logs and access files for this step:
+step:

     /home/stack/undercloud_install.log
     /home/stack/undercloud-passwords.conf